Telephone: 01342 347277

 Twin Lens Snorkeling Masks

-Some snorkeling mask that has additional lenses, often to the side of the mask to offer extra peripheral vision.
+Some snorkeling mask have additional lenses, often to the side of the mask to offer extra peripheral vision.
 This is purely a matter of personal taste.

 Purge Valve Snorkeling Mask

 Some masks have a purge valve to make clearing water from the mask easier.
 This is especially useful if you have moustache or smile a lot underwater as both these factors can cause leaking.

 All you have to do is ensure that the valve is at the lowest point and exhale through your nose whilst holding the mask against your face to force the water out.

 If you have long hair, then get a Mask Strap Wrapper to reduce the risk of your snorkeling mask strap getting tangled in your hair.

 One of our best selling products are our range of snorkeling mask with prescription lenses.
 We hold all lenses in stock and can fit your snorkeling mask with minus, plus and bifocal lenses.
 If we receive the order before mid day you will normally receive your mask by the next day.

 The lenses we supply for our snorkeling and diving masks are in half increments.